 We opted for the day cruise, you can also do an overnight on the houseboat which is probably the most common thing to do.
 But all they do is dock near the banks of the canals and the houseboats all dock up near each other.
 If you have a loud group next to you, you might not get a peaceful sleep and you might also run into the issue of mosquitoes.
 So IMHO day cruise is the way to go!

 For either of the cruises, you set sail on a traditional kettuvallom.
-These giant 100 foot long boats have been adapted into fully furnished houses ranging from one to four bedrooms.
-Boats have open air living rooms, AC in the bedrooms and fully functioning western style bathrooms.
-Each boat also comes with a captain, a chef and other houseboat guides to take care of your every need while on board.
-They do have nice TVs in the bedrooms if you choose to watch some shows or a movie instead of enjoying the nature and the views.
+These giant 100-foot longboats have been adapted into fully furnished houses ranging from one to four bedrooms.
+Boats have open-air living rooms, AC in the bedrooms and fully functioning western-style bathrooms.
+Each boat also comes with a captain, a chef, and other houseboat guides to take care of your every need while on board.
+They do have nice TVs in the bedrooms if you choose to watch some shows or a movie instead of enjoying nature and views.
 The boat comes with all the supplies for the chef to make lunch and a tea and snack for the evening or dinner if you are spending the night.

-You can get to Alleppey (also called Alappuzha) from Kochi in about 1.5-hour, some tours (like this private tour) will even pick you up from your hotel in Kochi.
+You can get to Alleppey (also called Alappuzha) from Kochi in about 1.5-hours, some tours (like this private tour) will even pick you up from your hotel in Kochi.
 Once you get onboard the traditional boats, the cruise duration is around four to five hours.
-We watched the everyday life along the water, where kids came back from school, local women washing clothes or cooking, tending to lifestock or just sitting and chatting with their friends.
-We were float past tiny villages, patches of coconut groves, rice paddy fields and homes.
+We watched the everyday life along the water, where kids came back from school, local women washing clothes or cooking, tending to livestock or just sitting and chatting with their friends.
+We were floating past tiny villages, patches of coconut groves, rice paddy fields, and homes.

-A Kerala-style lunch was served with dishes such like sambar, rice, avail (which is a mix of cooked vegetables in a coconut curry), along with the fish we had bought.
-For dessert we had payasam – a rice pudding flavored with cardamom, saffron, cashew and pistachios.
+A Kerala-style lunch was served with dishes such as sambar, rice, avail (which is a mix of cooked vegetables in a coconut curry), along with the fish we had bought.
+For dessert, we had payasam – a rice pudding flavored with cardamom, saffron, cashew, and pistachios.
 The kids played card games and took naps when they got tired captaining the boat.
-Tea was served around 4pm while we enjoying the views.
-We wrapped up around 5:30pm and made it back to the Hotel in Kochi by 7pm.
+Tea was served around 4 pm while we enjoying the views.
+We wrapped up around 5:30 pm and made it back to the Hotel in Kochi by 7 pm.

-If you are visiting Kerala, I highly recommend spending a day in one these houseboats especially in Alleppey.
+If you are visiting Kerala, I highly recommend spending a day in one of these houseboats, especially in Alleppey.
 You will see why the Viceroy of the Indian Empire, Lord Curzon, who was so mesmerized by the scenic beauty called Alleppey “The Venice of the East.”

 PIN IT FOR LATER